-This was originally written in 2000, and refers to an open letter, drafted in the late 1990’s, that was directed to “the Anabaptist-Mennonite family of churches.”
-The letter can be seen here.
+This was originally written in 2000, and refers to an open letter, drafted in the late 1990’s, that was directed to “the Anabaptist-Mennonite family of churches,” calling for full welcome of gays and lesbians.

 (On Reading the Welcome Letter)

 That there might be blood in a list of names,

 Soul in paper or marble or text on a screen;

 That there might be light in a line of letters

 In line after line of Miller, Yoder, Smith, Doe.

 I only read names, but read and weep and ache;